 Twin reversed arterial perfusion (TRAP) sequence is a rare complication of monochorionic pregnancies.
 It develops when the following conditions are present:

-1. lack of a well formed heart in one of the twins (so-called acardiac twin), and
+1. lack of a well-formed heart in one of the twins (so-called acardiac twin)

-2. a superficial artery to artery placental anastomosis providing perfusion of the acardiac twin by the donor (pump) twin.
-This can be shown on Doppler ultrasound by reversal of the acardiac twin umbilical arterial blood (i.e. flow towards the fetus).
+2. a superficial artery-to-artery placental anastomosis providing perfusion of the acardiac twin by the donor (pump) twin (shown on Doppler ultrasound by reversal of the acardiac twin umbilical arterial blood, i.e. flow towards the fetus)

 Classically this results in one normal and one abnormal twin:

-The acardiac twin is haemodynamically disadvantaged receiving deoxygenated blood from donor twin which then supplies iliac arteries first.
-This will result in more perfusion compromise in the upper part of the body so atrophy of the heart and dependent organs (brain) are more pronounced.
+The acardiac twin is haemodynamically disadvantaged, receiving deoxygenated blood from the donor twin which then supplies iliac arteries first.
+This will result in more perfusion compromise in the upper part of the body so atrophy of the heart and dependent organs (brain) is more pronounced.
 Eventually, a characteristic set of anomalies including acardia and acephalus develop.

-on Doppler interrogation, flow in the acardiac twin umbilical arteries seen entering the fetus and blood leaving via the umbilical vein 13
+on Doppler interrogation, flow in the acardiac twin umbilical arteries is seen entering the fetus, with blood leaving via the umbilical vein 13

 Fetal MRI may be considered as an adjunct to ultrasound, to evaluate non-cardiac related abnormalities in the pump twin 15.